ch-stark/globalhubpolicychaining/globalhubpolicychaining.md

 ### Pattern 2 — Dynamic per-cluster config from ManagedCluster labels

-From RHACM 2.8, `.ManagedClusterLabels` gives access to all labels on the target ManagedCluster object.
+`.ManagedClusterLabels` gives access to all labels on the target ManagedCluster object.
 This means the Global Hub can inject per-hub metadata without maintaining a separate ConfigMap per hub.

 ```yaml
 data: